Equivariant Graph Hierarchy-Based Neural Networks: Related Work

 \section{Related Work}

-\textbf{GNNs for modeling physical interaction.} Graph Neural Networks have been widely investigated for modeling physical systems with multiple interacting objects.
-As pioneer attempts, Interaction Networks~\citep{battaglia2016interaction} have been introduced to reason about the physical interactions, NRI~\citep{kipf2018neural} conducts relational inference for the system in a variational manner, and HRN~\citep{mrowca2018flexible} further facilitates the prediction of complex dynamical systems by manually grouping the particles.
+\textbf{GNNs for modeling physical interaction.} Graph Neural Networks (GNNs) have been widely investigated for modeling physical systems with multiple interacting objects.
+As pioneer attempts, Interaction Networks~\cite{battaglia2016interaction}, NRI~\cite{kipf2018neural}, and HRN~\cite{mrowca2018flexible} have been introduced to reason about the physical interactions.
 With the development of neural networks enforced by physical priors, many works resort to injecting physical knowledge into the design of GNNs.
-As an example, inspired by HNN~\citep{samuel2019hamiltonian}, HOGN~\citep{sanchez2019hamiltonian} models the evolution of interacting systems by Hamiltonian equations to obtain energy conservation.
-Another interesting physical property is equivariance, and particularly, the Euclidean equivariance, which prevails in the physical world.
-To this end, several works tackle translation equivariance~\citep{ummenhofer2019lagrangian,sanchez2020learning, pfaff2020learning}.
-TFN~\citep{thomas2018tensor} and SE(3)-Transformer~\citep{fuchs2020se} leverages the irreducible representation of the SO(3) group, while LieConv~\citep{finzi2020generalizing} and LieTransformer~\citep{hutchinson2021lietransformer} employs the regular representation with Lie algebra, to achieve rotation equivariance.
-Aside from the representation theory, a succinct equivariant message passing scheme on E(n) group is depicted in EGNN~\citep{satorras2021en}.
-Following this approach, GMN~\citep{huang2022constrained} further involves forward kinematics modeling particularly for constrained systems.
-Despite the rich literature, these models either inspect the system at a single granularity, or violate the equivariance, both of which are crucial aspects to consider especially when tackling highly complicated systems like proteins.
+As an example, inspired by HNN~\cite{samuel2019hamiltonian}, HOGN~\cite{sanchez2019hamiltonian} models the evolution of interacting systems by Hamiltonian equations to obtain energy conservation.
+Another interesting feature of physical systems lies in Euclidean equivariance, \emph{i.e.}, translation, rotation, and reflection.
+Several works first approach translation equivariance~\cite{ummenhofer2019lagrangian,sanchez2020learning, pfaff2020learning,wu2018pointconv}.
+Yet, dealing with rotation equivariance is non-trivial.
+TFN~\cite{thomas2018tensor} and SE(3)-Transformer~\cite{fuchs2020se} leverages the irreducible representation of the SO(3) group, while LieConv~\cite{finzi2020generalizing} and LieTransformer~\cite{hutchinson2021lietransformer} extend the realization of equivariance to Lie group.
+Apart from these works that resort to group representation theory, a succinct equivariant message passing scheme on E($n$) group is depicted in EGNN~\cite{satorras2021en}.
+GMN~\cite{huang2022equivariant} further involves equivariant forward kinematics modeling particularly for constrained systems.~\cite{brandstetter2022geometric} generalizes EGNN to involve covariant information with steerable vectors. ~\cite{puny2021frame} leverages frame averaging for general equivariance.~\cite{lim2022sign} mainly studies sign and basis invariance.
+Despite the rich literature, these models either violate the equivariance, or inspect the system at a single granularity, both of which are vital aspects when tackling highly complicated systems like proteins.